-4. MICROENTERPRISE AND SMALL BUSINESS LOANS How It Works Direct loans to help start-ups, micro-enterprises and small businesses expand or become established.
-Fund Sources Urban Renewal, CDBG Benefits " Targeted to support small businesses and start-ups " Can be tailored to support local economic development strategies Drawbacks " Requires careful underwriting and program administration to reduce public sector risk EMENT GRANTS/LOANS 5.
-TENANT IMPROV EMENT GRANTS/LOANS Assist property owners and new business owners with tenant improvements to the interiors of 5.
-TENANT IMPROV How It Works EMENT GRANTS/LOANS Assist property owners and new business owners with tenant improvements to the interiors of commercial spaces.
+4. MICROENTERPRI SE AND SMALL BUSINESS LOANS How It Works Direct loans to help start-ups, micro-enterprises and small businesses expand or become established. und Sources Urban Renewal (capital projects only), CDBG Benefits " Targeted to support small businesses and start-ups " Can be tailored to support local economic development strategies Drawbacks " Requires careful underwriting and program administration to reduce public sector risk 5.
+TENANT IMPROV EMENT GRANTS/LOANS How It Works Assist property owners and new business owners with tenant improvements to the interiors of commercial spaces.
 Used for office and industrial assistance in addition to retail.
-5. TENANT IMPROV How It Works Fund Sources EMENT GRANTS/LOANS Assist property owners and new business owners with tenant improvements to the interiors of commercial spaces.
-Used for office and industrial assistance in addition to retail.
-Urban Renewal and CDBG loans or grants, tax exempt revenue bonds.

-6. SDC FINANCING OR CREDITS

-How It Works SDC financing enables developers to stretch their SDC payment over time, thereby reducing upfront costs.
+Fund Sources Urban Renewal and CDBG loans or grants, tax exempt revenue bonds.
+Benefits " Reduces costs of tenant improvements Drawbacks " Often tied to job goals " In some cases, prevailing wage would apply "III some cases, prevaiming wage would apply 6.
+SDC FINANCING OR CREDITS How It Works SDC financing enables developers to stretch their SDC payment over time, thereby reducing upfront costs.
+Jurisdictions may opt to subordinate financed SDCs to other debt, potentially making this tool even more beneficial.
 Alternately, credits allow developers to make necessary improvements to the site in lieu of paying SDCs.
 Note that the City can control its own SDCS, but often small cities manage them on behalf of other jurisdictions including the County and special districts.
 Fund Sources SDC fund / general fund.
 In some cases, there may be no financial impact.
 Benefits " Reduced up-front costs for developers can enable quicker development timeframe and increase the availability of property to be taxed.
 Drawbacks " Reduces the availability of SDC funds over the short term.